TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 2) Language

 Not fluent enough in the local language yet, especially for academic study?
 Do not fret.
 Many nations around the world are attempting to boost their foreign student numbers.
-One strategy for this is creating programs, or even entire departments, that are taught exclusively in English.
+One strategy for this is creating programs, or even entire departments, taught exclusively in English.

 3) Finances